mdn/content/files/en-us/web/api/idbobjectstore/put/index.md

 An {{domxref("IDBRequest")}} object on which subsequent events related to this operation are fired.

-If the operation is successful, the value of the request's {{domxref("IDBRequest.result", "result")}} property is the key for the new record.
+If the operation is successful, the value of the request's {{domxref("IDBRequest.result", "result")}} property is the key for the new or updated record.

 ### Exceptions